zzz845zz/kaist-cp.github.io/pages/tools.md

     + Learn VSCode.

-      If insist on 적폐 editors like Vim or Emacs, I won't fight with you.
+      If you insist on 적폐 editors like Vim or Emacs, I won't fight with you.
 But keep in your mind that the winner of the editor war---vim vs emacs---is vs(code).

     + Learn Git.